Uncertainty Quantification of Surrogate Models using Conformal Prediction: Introduction

 \subsection{Outline}

-The paper is outlined as follows: \cref{sec: conformal_prediction} introduces the inductive CP framework, spatio-temporal data and its associated exchangeability assumptions.
-The section also delves into the mathematical framework for the extension of CP for spatio-temoral data. \cref{sec: experiments} contains the experiments of deploying our CP framework across a range of modelling tasks, ranging from PDEs to climate modelling.
-In \cref{Discussion}, we discuss the strengths and weaknesses of the framework and conclude our findings in \cref{conclusion}.
+The paper is structured as follows: \cref{sec: conformal_prediction} introduces the inductive CP framework, spatio-temporal data, associated exchangeability assumptions, and the mathematical extension of CP to spatio-temporal domains. \cref{sec: experiments} presents experiments deploying our CP framework across diverse modelling tasks, from PDEs to climate modelling. \cref{Discussion} discusses the framework's strengths and limitations, and \cref{conclusion} concludes.